At-a-glance information and quick answers to our most frequently asked questions.

 What if I can't pay my balance in full?

 Payment in full of either your insurance copay or the complete cost of visit, if you are a self pay patient, is expected at time of service.
 We accept Visa, MasterCard, American Express, Discover, cash or checks.
-Please contact our billing department at 614-764-0707, option 2 and we can set up a 6 month payment plan.
-If there is no answer, please leave a message and our billing manager will return your call within 2 business days.
+Please contact our office at 614-764-0707 and request to speak with our Billing Assistant if you need to setup a payment plan.

 What is the Patient Portal?